UNITES-Lab/CryoNeRF/README.md

 ### Data Preparation

-#### Procedure
+#### Preparation for New Datasets

-When applying CryoNeRF to unprocessed datasets, we follow similar processes to cryoDRGN, which contains:
+CryoNeRF can be easily applied to new datasets not used in our paper.
+When applying CryoNeRF to these new datasets, unprocessed datasets, we follow similar processes to cryoDRGN, which contains:

 1. Consensus reconstruction [using cryoSPARC.](https://ez-lab.gitbook.io/cryodrgn/cryodrgn-empiar-10076-tutorial#id-2-consensus-reconstruction-optional)
 2. [Preprocess inputs with cryoDRGN](https://ez-lab.gitbook.io/cryodrgn/cryodrgn-empiar-10076-tutorial#id-3-preprocess-inputs) to extract the CTF and pose file from the previous step.
 3. Perform reconstruction with the extracted CTF and pose using CryoNeRF.

+After processing, please put

+- `particles.mrcs` that contains all the particle images in a single file
+- `ctf.pkl` that contains all ctf parameters for particle images
+- `poses.pkl` that contains poses of all images for the dataset

+into the same folder and use `--dataset-dir` to specify the directory of the dataset.

 #### Dataset Downloading